 The cybersecurity field is expected to grow by 35 percent over the next five years with the demand for trained professionals outpacing the supply.
 This is the perfect time to pursue a degree in this lucrative field.

 What is Cybersecurity?

 CHC has partnered with cybersecurity experts from both industry and government agencies to develop and implement the new cybersecurity curriculum.
-These experts will also serve as adjunct professors and help develop the students' understanding of cybersecurity trough hands-on experience.
-This will allow cybersecurity students to receive training in today's technology laden environment by interacting not only with real-world experts, but with the actual hardware and software that is being used daily in the workplace.
-In the program, students will also be afforded the opportunity to obtain industry certifications after certain courses, and to engage in service wok using cybersecurity skills.
+These experts will also serve as adjunct professors and help develop the students' understanding of cybersecurity through hands-on experience.
+This will allow cybersecurity students to receive training in today's technology-laden environment by interacting not only with real-world experts but with the actual hardware and software that is being used daily in the workplace.
+In the program, students will also be afforded the opportunity to obtain industry certifications after certain courses, and to engage in service work using cybersecurity skills.

 Our program was developed using standards recommended by the NSA/DHS Center of Academic Excellence (CAE) and National Infrastructure for Cyber Security Education (NICE) framework.
 The National Security Agency (NSA) and Department of Homeland Security (DHS) jointly sponsor the National Centers of Academic Excellence in Cyber Defense (CAE-CD) program.
 The goal of these programs is to increase the capacity of the United States to reduce vulnerability in our national information infrastructure by promoting higher education and research in cyber defense and producing professionals with cyber defense expertise for the nation.